 While it can be used as a base for making soups and sauces, bouillon itself is simply a clear, seasoned broth with no solid ingredients.
 Bouillon and broth are synonymous, and if you serve broth as a dish by itself, then it's called soup.
 But most cooks find uses for bouillon that go well beyond serving it as soup.

-The best way to include bouillon in your dishes is to start by making your own: Avoid using bouillon cubes, which are high in sodium.
+The best way to include bouillon in your dishes is to start by making your own: avoid using bouillon cubes, which are high in sodium.
 It's an all-day project, where you'll simmer beef as well as celery, carrots, turnips, and onions.
-Trust me: The flavor is well worth the effort.
-You can then use the bouillon as a base to create such dishes as beef barley soup or vegetable beef soup, or even for cooking pasta in a chicken bouillon-based sauce, as the National Pasta Association suggests.
+The flavor is well worth the effort.
+You can then use the bouillon as a base to create such dishes as beef barley soup, vegetable beef soup, or even for cooking pasta in a chicken bouillon-based sauce, as the National Pasta Association suggests.
 While the pasta cooks, it will absorb the tasty chicken flavor, the association notes.

 According to Amy Brown in Understanding Food: Principles and Preparation, bouillon is actually the French word for broth.
 "Traditionally, this type of soup is called bouillon if it is based on beef and court bouillon or fumet if it is prepared using fish," Brown writes.
 "Court is the French word for 'short,' and it describes the preparation time for bouillon, which is much shorter than for stocks."